yupryanya/bas-demo/README.md

 ### <a name="allure-report"></a>Allure Report

-After the tests have passed, a graphical representation of the results is generated.
+After the tests have passed, [Allure Report](https://jenkins.autotests.cloud/job/021-azovceva-bas-demo-project/allure/) is generated.
 Each test is presented in the report as a series of steps with readable names.

 <p>
 <img width="88%" title="Allure report test steps" src="media/screens/allure_report_with_steps.png">